-Commented [AH7]: You might have heard this statement called the Income Statement.
-It shows all the activity that took place during the year and provides snapshot of performance over the year from January to December, 2023.
+Commented [AH14]: You might have heard this statement called the Income Statement.
+It shows all the activity that took place during the year and provides snapshot of performance over the year from January to December, 2024.
 The Foundation is usually guided by the legal Deeds of Gifts for the Legacy (Endowment) and the Flow-Through (Non-Endowment) Funds and many are donor advised funds.
 The General and Internal Reserves are related to the operations of the Foundation and what keep the organization running.

-Commented [AH8]: General and Internal Reserves are added to the Endowment and Non-Endowment to get the 2023 totals.
+Commented [AH15]: General and Internal Reserves are added to the Endowment and Non-Endowment to get the 2024 totals.

-Commented [AH9]: Contributions are donations received.
+Commented [AH16]: Contributions is another word for donations received.

-Commented [AH10]: Earned from the \$2M mineral rights we hold and these are put into the family Legacy Funds.
+Commented [AH17]: Earned from the \$2M mineral rights we hold as assets.